xtaran/unburden-home-dir/README.md

   and/or copy it to ~/.unburden-home-dir and then edit it there for per-user settings.

+* Make a dry run with

+  > unburden-home-dir -n

-* Make a dry run with "unburden-home-dir -n" to see what unburden-home-dir would do.
+  to see what unburden-home-dir would do.
 Check the above steps until you're satisfied.

 * Exit all potentially affected applications as them having files open which should be moved can cause unburden-home-dir to fail.
 (May not